jvnn/date-extractor/README.md

 browser.

-The server will start using the port 8080, and sends JSON responses (an array of found dates) to queries like "/?text=whatever".
+The server will start using the port 8080, and sends JSON responses (an array of found dates) to queries like "/?text=whatever&tz_offset=0".
+The timezone offset uses same format as `new Date().getTimezoneOffset()` JavaScript call.
 The browser demo interface can be accessed via "/demo".